 There was an extensive range of activities available to the residents both in the centre and out in the community.
 Transport was available within the centre.
 A daily plan was devised for each resident and the inspector saw that this included trips to the shops, community activities, life skills training, swimming and cycling.
-Staff confirmed that this changed depending on the wishes of the residents each day.
+Staff confirmed that although a plan was in place this changed depending on the wishes of the residents on any given day.